cch000/cineteca/README.md

 # movies-tui \[WIP\]

-Simple tui-based movie library to keep track of watched movies in a directory.
+TUI-based movie library to keep track of watched movies in a directory.

 ![](img/screenshot.png)